+Comprehensive Exam Policy

-Comprehensive Exam Policy: DSc students will also have to partake in a pass/fail comprehensive examination over the research curriculum.
+DSc students will also have to partake in two separate pass/fail comprehensive examination/capstone experiences.
+One examination will cover research topics.
 This examination will have two components: one oral exam and one written exam.
 The student will have to demonstrate competency on both components of the comprehensive examination.
 If competency is not shown in one or both components, the student will have the opportunity to study for and take a second examination on the area(s) not passed.
 Students who are unable to pass the examination in two attempts may be dismissed from the program, audit previous coursework, or may complete independent study or additional coursework.
 The requirement for an individual student will be determined by recommendation from the faculty and committee members.
 The fee for taking the comprehensive exam is \$250.
-The comprehensive examination will take place after completion of both DSC751 Biostatistics I, DSC752 Biostatistics II, DSC901 Research Methodologies and Doctoral Project II.
-It must be successfully passed before progression to DS903 Research Methodologies and Doctoral Project III.
+The comprehensive examination will take place after completion of both DSC751 Biostatistics I, DSC752 Biostatistics II, DSC901 Research Methodologies and Doctoral Project I, and DSC902 Research Methodologies and Doctoral Project II.